dazinator/DotNet.Cabinet/README.md

  - EmbeddedFileInfo
  - MemoryStreamFileInfo
- - WrappedFileInfo
+ - WrappedFileInfo (Let's you wrap an existing IFileInfo from elsewhere, but override it's file name or other detail)

-As we are using physical storage, with a partion id that is a GUID, the resulting file in the above example, will be placed physically here:
+As we are using a physical storage provider for this cabinet, with a partion id that is a GUID, the resulting file in the above example, will be placed physically here:

 `C:/Foo/43bf6778-ff16-41c8-a72c-cd319d84b8bb/foo/bar/baz.txt`